salgieri/StorJ-Telegraf-Plugin/README.md

 The following script, when used through an [[input:exec]] block will provide StorJ information to the relevant storage location

+Based on the awesome CollectD script by Olivier : [storj-collectd-plugin](https://github.com/bobey/storj-collectd-plugin)

 ## Install

 Clone the repository locally.